Cluster Synchronization via Graph Laplacian Eigenvectors: The Spectral description of Synchronized Clusters

 \subsection{Spectrum and Almost Equitable Partitions}

-One frame under which to understand symmetries of graphs or groupings of structurally similar vertices, is \textbf{almost equitable partitions} (AEP) of a graph, also known as an externally equitable partition.
+One frame under which to understand symmetries of graphs or groupings of structurally similar vertices, is \textbf{almost equitable partitions} (AEP) of a graph, also known as externally equitable partitions.

 We define an AEP on an unweighted graph before proceeding to our weighted case.
 Let $N(v)$ denote the set of neighbors of $v\in V$.
-An AEP is a partition of the vertex set $\pi=\{V_1,\dots,V_k\}$ such that for $V_i, V_j\in \pi$ where $i\neq j$, there exists $d_{ij}\in \N$ such that for all $v\in V_i$, we have that $|N(v)\cap V_j|=d_{ij}$ (See fig.\ref{fig:EXPOSITION} B.1).
+An AEP is a partition of the vertex set $\pi=\{V_1,\dots,V_k\}$ such that for $V_i, V_j\in \pi$ where $i\neq j$, there exists $d_{ij}\in \N$ such that for all $v\in V_i$, we have that $|N(v)\cap V_j|=d_{ij}$ (See figure \ref{fig:EXPOSITION} B.1).
 In other words, the partition cell a vertex is in determines the number of neighbors that vertex has in each other partition cell.
 Such a partition encodes a grouping of vertices that play the same `role' in the connectivity of the graph between the delineated partition cells.
 Note that the almost equitable partition ignores any connectivity within a partition cell, the case in which this too is regular is called an equitable partition (EP).
 The lack of constraints within partitions cells of an AEP allow for them to exist at multiple, overlapping, scales.

-Now we generalize this notion and define an AEP in the context of our weighted graph \cite{abiad_characterizing_2022}.
-Let $G=(V,E,w)$ be a weighted graph with weight function $w:E\to\R^+$.
-Then a weighted almost equitable partition of $G$ is a vertex partition $\pi=\{V_1,\dots,V_k\}$ such that for $V_i, V_j\in \pi$ with $i\neq j$, there exists $d_{ij}\in \R^+$ such that for all $v\in V_i$ we have $\sum_{w\in N(v)} w((v,w)) =d_{ij}$.
+One can generalize this notion and define an AEP in the context of a weighted graph.\cite{abiad_characterizing_2022} Let $G=(V,E,w)$ be a weighted graph with weight function $w:E\to\R^+$.
+Then a weighted almost equitable partition of $G$ is a vertex partition $\pi=\{V_1,\dots,V_k\}$ such that for $V_i, V_j\in \pi$ with $i\neq j$, there exists $d_{ij}\in \R^+$ such that for all $v\in V_i$ we have $\sum_{w\in N(v) \cap V_j} w(\{v,w\}) =d_{ij}$.
 In other words, a weighted AEP is again a vertex partition with regular inter cell connectivity, except now the regularity comes in the form of a constant sum of edge weights rather than a constant number of neighbors.
-Note that we recover the original definition of an AEP with an unweighted graph.
+Note that we recover the original definition of an AEP with a weight $1$ uniform graph.
 For the rest of this paper our discussions on AEPs refer to the weighted AEP unless otherwise specified.